musham101/decimal_2_binary_convertor/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. who to use a traditional class object inside a widget class.
+This project is a starting point for a Flutter application.
+How to use a traditional class object inside a widget class.

 A few resources to get you started if this is your first Flutter project: